Why Is Iago Jealous of Othello and Cassio: Explained

 Yes, very first, Cassio’s promotion to lieutenant is the fact that ignites Iago’s fury to the fullest.
 Iago gets furious as he firmly believes that he is the only man who deserves the post.

-And, honestly told, Iago takes it very personally.
+And, honestly, Iago takes it very personally.
 Above all, he believes he was doing the job for a long period, took many risks, and fought many battles.
 Yet, Othello promoted Cassio, whom Iago sees as a man of no action.
 So, Iago mocks Cassio:

 “Mere prattle without practice/Is all his soldiership.”
 (Act 1, Scene 1)

-Translation: “I believe Cassio’s all talk and no action.
-Yet, why does he get the job?”
+Iago believes Cassio is a man of all talk and no action.
+Yet, why does he get the job?

 It’s like your coworker who spends most of the time chatting or gossiping rather than working for the company.
-But he gets promoted over you.
+But he gets a promotion over you.

 Now, to Iago, it’s not just Cassio’s promotion.
 It’s about his respect and recognition.
 So, Iago decides the better option for him is pure destruction.
 He will burn everything.